 If the CUA applicant or holder will use rented or leased vehicles in performance of the authorized service, the applicant or holder must secure appropriate insurance for that rented or leased vehicle in the amount required by the CUA application.
 Proof of insurance secured directly from the rental or lease company may not be available upon application submission, but applicants are required to provide proof of insurance coverage after application submission upon NPS request.

 CUA holders authorized to transport passengers aboard or use in the park an owned/rented/leased vessel are required to have P&I Vessel Insurance.
-The minimum P&I Vessel Insurance is      .
+The minimum P&I Vessel Insurance is $1,000,000 if the business will be transporting passengers.

-CUA holders authorized to transport passengers or use in the park an owned/rented/leased aircraft are required to obtain Aircraft Liability Insurance.
-The minimum Aircraft Liability Insurance is      .
+No CUA holders are authorized to transport passengers or use in the park an owned/rented/leased aircraft.

-CUA holders assigned the use of park property must secure Property Insurance.
-The minimum Property Insurance for use of       is      .
+No CUA holders are assigned the use of park property.

 Insurance Company Minimum Standards